KroNton/kinect_ros2/README.md

 ## Instalation
 ### 1. Install libfreenect
-The package was tested using a manual build from the [libfreenect](https://github.com/OpenKinect/libfreenect) github because the Kinect used, had a firmware version that requires specific build flags.
+The package was tested using a manual build from the [libfreenect](https://github.com/OpenKinect/libfreenect) github because the Kinect used had a firmware version that requires specific build flags.

 ### 2. Copy the repo
 Copy the repo to your workspace source folder.